Timniem/RNA_outlier_dectection_internship/docs/rna_outlier_docs/docs/index.md

 Input for the pipeline is an annotation file with paths to the BAM files and several processing options.
 External counts are/can be added to improve gene/splice outlier significance.
 For more information and a how-to see [Pipeline](pipeline.md).

-For the interpretation of the pipeline results a interactive dashboard is in development. for details and an example see [Dashboard](dashboard.md).
+For the interpretation of the pipeline results an interactive dashboard is in development. for details and an example see [Dashboard](dashboard.md).